informalsystems/quint/doc/lang.md

 ### Lists (aka Sequences)

 In contrast to TLA+, there is no special module for lists.
-They are built in the kernel of TNT.
+They are built in the kernel of Quint.
 A parser can compute, whether operators on lists are used in the spec.

-**Remember**: lists in TNT are 0-indexed, in contrast to TLA+, where sequences are 1-indexed.
+**Remember**: lists in Quint are 0-indexed, in contrast to TLA+, where sequences are 1-indexed.

 ```scala